New Suggested Academic Integrity Syllabus Language

 “Syracuse University’s Academic Integrity Policy reflects the high value that we, as a university community, place on honesty in academic work.
 The policy defines our expectations for academic honesty and holds students accountable for the integrity of all work they submit.
 Students should understand that it is their responsibility to learn about course-specific expectations, as well as about university-wide academic integrity expectations.
 The policy governs appropriate citation and use of sources, the integrity of work submitted in exams and assignments, and the veracity of signatures on attendance sheets and other verification of participation in class activities.
 The policy also prohibits students from submitting the same work in more than one class without receiving written authorization in advance from both instructors.
 Under the policy, students found in violation are subject to grade sanctions determined by the course instructor and non-grade sanctions determined by the School or College where the course is offered as described in the Violation and Sanction Classification Rubric.
 SU students are required to read an online summary of the University’s academic integrity expectations and provide an electronic signature agreeing to abide by them twice a year during pre-term check-in on MySlice.

 [Insert here any course specific expectations consistent with the Academic Integrity Policy.

-Faculty and instructors wishing to exercise their option to levy grade sanctions up to and including course failure for any violation level should inform students of this intent by including a statement to this effect in their syllabus.
+Faculty and instructors wishing to exercise their option to levy grade sanctions up to and including course failure for any violation – including those violations classified as Level 1 – should inform students of this intent by including a statement to this effect in their syllabus.
 Suggested language appears below.]

 The Violation and Sanction Classification Rubric establishes recommended guidelines for the determination of grade penalties by faculty and instructors, while also giving them discretion to select the grade penalty they believe most suitable, including course failure, regardless of violation level.
 Any established violation in this course may result in course failure regardless of violation level.”